 Fabio was a brown belt when he opened his academy; he would receive his black belt after two consecutive wins at the Pan American Championships in the brown belt adult division.
 Around 1998, and after Clemente severed his bond with the Machado Jiu Jitsu association, Fabio Gurgel invited Clemente to become part of the Alliance Jiu Jitsu Academy.
 The deal suited both parties, and Clemente jumped on board, making his gym the original Alliance headquarters in New York.

 In 2006 Fabio Clemente sponsored Marcelo Garcia’s visa, so he could come to New York and train at Clemente’s Studio-X (Fabio’s former gym).
 The experience was very successful, and the gym’s medal tally in major competitions grew from the close contact with the jiu jitsu legend.
-By 2007, when Marcelinho’s contract was up for renewal, a strange turn of events had the BJJ community in an uproar and the Clemente-Garcia duo had to be broken due to pressure from one of Clemente’s former students (Josh Griffiths) and Clemente’s partner at Studio X (more about this story on Josh Griffiths’ BJJ Heroes page).
-With these tribulations, Fabio Clemente opened his own gym and Marcelo Garcia left New York, though he returned a couple of years later.
+By 2007, when Marcelinho’s contract was up for renewal, a strange turn of events had the BJJ community in an uproar and the Clemente-Garcia duo had to be broken due to pressure from one of Clemente’s former students (Josh Griffiths) and Clemente’s partner at Studio X. With these tribulations, Fabio Clemente opened his own gym and Marcelo Garcia left New York, though he returned a couple of years later.

 Fabio Clemente @ International Masters and Seniors, 2005